TOP OF THE THIRD: CUBS 7 (3) – 0 INDIANS

 — The Big Inning (@big_inning) November 1, 2016

 A swarm of crusading Cub fan nomads.
-Smiling at the urinals in the highway rest stop bathrooms, exchanging knowing nods in the parking lot.
+Smiling in and out of the restrooms in the highway oases, exchanging knowing nods in the parking lot.
 Seeing the blue on every shirt, the flag on every car.
 South Bend.
 Elkhart.
 Toledo.
 Fremont.
 Then Cleveland.

 Watch the national media corps assemble outside the dugout and then scatter, thirty minutes before game time.
 Find your seat.
 Sit and watch it begin.
 Arrieta on the mound.
 75 degrees.
 Some weird magic out there in the air.

-And with one swing of the bat, you had your moment.
+And with one swing of the bat, you get your confirmation.
 That a Game 7 will be happening.

 The ball booms off the wood, flies over the wall and into the concourse walkway of the left-field bleachers, bouncing around off the concrete—off into history.

 It happened.
 It did.
-A Game Six brought us a Game Seven.
+Game Six came along and brought us a Game Seven.

 The Cubs will play the Indians.
 For the championship.
 1908 vs. 1948.